 A wedding consultant and/or coordinator will help you plan and coordinate your day accordingly and help you manage any challenges that might come up, which means you can have fun and actually enjoy!

-Having a coordinator manage your day will enable you to dance the night away without thinking of any behind-the-scenes challenge (you won’t even know about!)
+Having a coordinator manage your day will enable you to dance the night away without thinking of any behind-the-scenes challenge (you won’t even know about it!)

 4. Embrace some alone time

 Suppose your day is going to be packed (which it will be!), schedule alone time with just you and your partner!
-This does not include photoshoots together or any activity, alone time, meaning that you and your partner are just sitting side by side together, holding hands, taking a breather, soaking the moment.
+This does not include photoshoots together or any activity, alone time, meaning that you and your partner are just sitting side by side together, holding hands, taking a breather, and soaking the moment.

 5. Let it go (more like let it be!)

 I mean, Elsa already said (and sung!) this best; let it go.
 This will be really hard to tell yourself on the day of the wedding.
 This is why as mentioned above, condition your mind 2 weeks before.

 “Let it go” might be pretty hard to say, but you can change it to “let it be.”
 This leads us to tip #6.

 Embrace all moments.
 All moments meaning even if something somehow comes up short of your expectation, at that very moment, see it as it is.
 Accept it and be one with it.
 Make fun or have fun with it!

 This is not to say that if you feel like your expectations were not met, forget about it.
 You can deal with it later, after the wedding.
 Being present enables you to think on your feet, come up with fun ways/approaches, and maneuver around challenges better.

 As mentioned earlier, start “conditioning” your mind and doing practices to help you “be present” 2 weeks before the wedding.